coruus/keccak-tiny/README.markdown

 # kcksum

-An implementation of Keccak, SHA-3, and SHAKE in 130 cloc.
+An implementation of Keccak, SHA-3, and SHAKE in 135 cloc.

-A small POSIX-only sha3sum utility in 50 more.
+A small (POSIX-only) sha3sum utility in 50 more.

 Who said Keccak was complicated?
 And really, please stop using SHA1.